HaoranLiao/haoranliao.github.io/_pages/about.md

 I'm a physicist with a broad interest in quantum information and computation.
 Currently, I'm particularly interested in superconducting device physics and quantum error correction.

 [//]: # (<a href='http://www.cchem.berkeley.edu/kbwgrp/index.php/People/HaoranLiao'>University of California, Berkeley</a>)
 I've researched quantum error mitigation/suppression/correction, superconducting qubit control, quantum error characterization, open-system dynamics, quantum machine learning, etc. I graduated with my Ph.D. from UC Berkeley, supervised by K. Birgitta Whaley.
 I was also an intern at IBM Quantum, supervised by Zlatko K. Minev.
 I'm currently a senior research scientist at <a href="https://q-ctrl.com/">Q-CTRL</a>.
 Welcome to check out the slides and talks on my papers through the navigation bar.

-[Research <a href='https://marwahaha.github.io/arxiv-wordcloud/?author=Haoran%20Liao'>word cloud</a>]
+[//]: # ([Research <a href='https://marwahaha.github.io/arxiv-wordcloud/?author=Haoran%20Liao'>word cloud</a>])

 Besides physics, I'm also interested in machine learning, computer science, and their interplays with physics.
 In my free time, I like traveling and playing the piano.
 I also like photography---here's my <a href="https://lhr.myportfolio.com/">portfolio</a>.